Dr Courtney Kloske

-I am a 4th year graduate student at The University of Kentucky in Sanders-Brown Centre on Ageing in Dr. Donna Wilcock’s lab.
-I study how genetic risk factors of Alzheimer’s disease can impact the inflammatory profile using human autopsy tissue and animal models.
-Outside of the lab, I am very involved with my local Alzheimer’s Association chapter as an Ambassador for Public Policy and as a Community Educator.
+After completing her PhD at The University of Kentucky in Sanders-Brown Centre on Ageing in Dr. Donna Wilcock’s lab, Courtney joined the Alzheimer’s Association as the Associate Director of Science Engagement and Outreach.
+During her PhD Courtney studies how genetic risk factors of Alzheimer’s disease can impact the inflammatory profile using human autopsy tissue and animal models.

 Tell us a fun fact about yourself:

 I was a dancer for 16 years and a competitive dancer for about 10 years!

 Why did you choose to work in dementia?